damianpereira86/api-automation-agent/README.md

   - `models`: Generate only the data models
   - `models_and_first_test`: Generate data models and the first test for each endpoint
   - `models_and_tests`: Generate data models and complete test suites
+- `--list-endpoints`: List the endpoints that can be used with the --endpoints flag.

 ### Examples